 User Interface

 The Ping360 connects to the open source Ping-Viewer application for control and data display.
-Ping-Viewer runs on Windows, Mac, and Linux and can connect to the Ping360 through a direct connection to the computer or through the Companion web interface on the BlueROV2.
+Ping-Viewer runs on Windows, Mac, and Linux and can connect to the Ping360 through a direct connection to the computer or through the onboard computer on the BlueROV2.

 For those who wish to integrate the Ping360 scanning sonar into other systems and access the data directly, it communicates with a binary message format called the Ping-Protocol.
-We’ve have Arduino and Python libraries for the Ping-Protocol to get you up and running almost immediately.
+We have C++, Arduino and Python libraries for the Ping-Protocol to get you up and running almost immediately.

 Check out the Technical Details and Learn tabs above for more information!